Global Ocean Race

 The Global Ocean Race (GOR, previously known as Portimão Global Ocean Race) is a yachting race for Class40 yachts which was first held in 2008–09.
 The second edition took place in 2011–12 and the third edition was scheduled to start in September 2015.

 The race was created for single- and doublehanded yachts (Category "Singlehand/Class 40" and “Doublehanded/Class 40") and small budgets.
 The two former professional yachtsmen Josh Hall and Brian Hancock were the initiators of the race.
 The GOR is the first Class-40-race leading through the Southern Ocean (Pacific) and around Cape Horn.

 History

 2008–09 race

-The six yachts (two solo, four double-handed) started the first edition of the race on 12 October 12, 2008 in Portimão, Portugal.
+Six yachts (two solo, four double-handed) started the first edition of the race on 12 October 12, 2008 in Portimão, Portugal.
 The finish was in June 2009.
-The race was divided into five legs: The first one lead from Portimão to Cape Town, the second to Wellington, New Zealand.
+The race was divided into five legs: The first one leg was from Portimão to Cape Town, the second to Wellington, New Zealand.
 Leg three ended in Ilhabela, Brazil.
 The race continued to Charleston, South Carolina, USA and from there back to Portimão.
 In all, the race covered a distance of about 30,000 nm.